2016 Nurses for Wisconsin - University of Wisconsin System. All Rights Reserved.

 Led by the UW-Eau Claire, College of Nursing and Health Sciences and application was developed that addressed all three of the goals of the Incentive Grant program with a focus of increasing the number of nurses qualified to teach at the baccalaureate and graduate level.
 The economic development criteria was met by the inclusion of the long-term goal to increase the number of baccalaureate prepared nurses available for employment by Wisconsin healthcare organizations.
 The educated and skilled workforce development criteria was addressed by increasing the number of doctorally prepared nurses.
 The criteria to improve affordability for postsecondary education was met by offering predoctoral and postdoctoral fellowships.

 The project, implemented at UW-Eau Claire, UW-Madison, UW-Milwaukee, and UW Oshkosh, consists of three arms: (1) predoctoral fellowships awarded in the amount of $43,000 each year in tuition, fees, and stipend to accelerate the completion of a nursing Ph.D. or DNP program; (2) postdoctoral fellowships in the amount of $60,000 plus fringe benefits annually to attract doctorally-prepared faculty to UW System nursing programs; and, (3) a loan repayment program to attract and retain new faculty during the 2013-2015 biennium.
 Employees hired under this agreement receive up to $50,000 for repayment of their student loans.
-All awards are in exchange for a commitment to teach three consecutive years at a UW nursing program.
+All awards are in exchange for a commitment to teach three consecutive years within the state of Wisconsin.
 Additional funding provides for two education conferences, as well as a project director and the development and implementation of a marketing plan.

 To learn more read Nurses for Wisconsin: A Collaborative Initiative to Enhance the Nurse Educator Workforce.